 According to the belief, the river Nile flooded during the union of Osiris and Isis thus giving fertility to the lands of Egypt.
 This is assumed to be the reason why the ankh symbol is called ‘the key of Egypt’.

-If you would like to read more about Ankh and other ancient Egyptian symbols, please kindly click here to check out our detailed article.
+If you would like to read more about the ankh and other ancient Egyptian symbols, please kindly click here to check out our detailed article.

 This wraps up our post on types of crosses and Christian cross variants, we hope you enjoyed it, thanks for reading!